 Bong of the Dead is a debut feature for Thomas Newman.
 Newman is a Canadian filmmaker who by his own words was obsessed with making it in the film industry.
 Since leaving school, he threw himself into working in the makeup effects department of British Columbia-shot tv series such as The X Files (1993-2002, 2016-8) and Millennium (1996-9) and on feature films like Disturbing Behavior (1998) and Lake Placid (1999).
 Newman financed, shot and edited Bong of the Dead himself over a two year period.

-Bong of the Dead is not even the first horror film we have had about marijuana – there was the earlier Ticks (1993) wherein the title creatures were grown oversized by steroid-enhanced marijuana, as well as the totally whacked-sounding Full Moon film Evil Bong (2006) about a malevolent bong ipe, which also had a sequel Evil Bong II: King Bong (2009).
-Around the same time as Bong of the Dead, there was also the very similar Zombie Drugs (2010).
+Bong of the Dead is not even the first horror film we have had about marijuana – there was the earlier Ticks (1993) wherein the title creatures were grown oversized by steroid-enhanced marijuana, as well as the totally whacked-sounding Full Moon film Evil Bong (2006) about a malevolent bong pipe, which also had a sequel Evil Bong II: King Bong (2009).
+Around the same time as Bong of the Dead, there was also the very similar Zombie Drugs (2010), while there had been .Bloodeaters/Toxic Zombies (1980), which had hippies turned into zombies by marijuana that has been sprayed with untested pesticide.

 Bong of the Dead kicks in with a considerable degree of professionalism.
 It has a slick look that sets itself well above most of the aforementioned zombie films, which usually come with their tatty low-budget ends showing through.
 Thomas Newman has a gonzo approach to the material that places Bong of the Dead into the same territory as the other gem of wacky exploitation homage that emerged from Canada of recent – Hobo with a Shotgun (2011).